SvenVw/fdm/.changeset/tired-cloths-kneel.md

 "@svenvw/fdm-app": patch
 ---

-Fix exception when clicking on field to add a new field
+Fix exception when clicking on a field to add a new field